lottie/lottie-spec/docs/specs/properties.md

 {schema_object:properties/base-keyframe}

+Keyframe arrays MUST be stored in order of ascending frame number.

 If `h` is present and it's 1, you don't need `i` and `o`, as the property will keep the same value until the next keyframe.

+If the first keyframe occurs after the start of the animation, the initial property value will be from the first keyframe.
+Similarly if the last keyframe is before the end of the animation, the last keyframe value will be held until the end.

 <h3 id="easing-handle">Keyframe Easing</h3>